Words and pics: Rich Norman

 However, in that era plate carriers were not part of my kit list and it wasn’t until a good few years later – and a good few failed attempts with carriers of the likes of the LBT 6094 – that I decided I wanted a JPC.

-As usual I spoke to a number of trusted advisers, including S23.
+As usual I spoke to a number of trusted readers, including S23.
 During one of our regular chats over the phone (we’re old skool, dude!) he pointed me towards his own review of the JPC – one of his earliest.

 Again, this is essential reference material for anyone looking to buy one of the JPC series (or an MRB, incidentally).